-Analysis | Republicans place their faith in Trump not to do it again — again
+Analysis | The fraught bet Republicans are placing on Trump’s final days

 Trump could also do something to insulate his supporters and even himself from liability for the scenes of this week and recent months, via his pardon authority.

-Trump’s ability to pardon himself and his family members is disputed, but leaving him in office would allow him to attempt something that hasn’t been attempted before.
+Trump’s ability to pardon himself and his family members is disputed, but leaving him in office would allow him to attempt something that hasn’t been done before.
 And given he has shown little compunction about politically oriented pardons, including just a few weeks ago, leaving him in office would seem to invite more.

 Trump can only pardon federal crimes.
 That’s worth noting when it comes to his personal fortunes, given he’s under scrutiny by state and local officials in New York.
-But when it comes to what happened at the Capitol last week, his pardon power is broad, given crimes in the District of Columbia and at the Capitol are under federal jurisdiction.
+But when it comes to what happened at the Capitol last week, his pardon power is broad, given that crimes in the District of Columbia and at the Capitol are under federal jurisdiction.

-It seems unthinkable that Trump would pardon those involved, particularly given it resulted in the death of a Capitol police officer.
+It seems unthinkable that Trump would pardon those involved, particularly since it resulted in the death of a Capitol police officer.
 But Trump has also pitched the effort to resist the election results as being about something much bigger: averting disaster and maintaining our republic.
 He had also reportedly expressed regret about denouncing those who took part in the attempted insurrection and committing to a peaceful transition of power.
 Given those stakes — if he truly believes those are the stakes — what can possibly be ruled out?

 And that’s basically the point for Republicans.
-Throughout his presidency, they have strained to see the best in his intentions.
+Throughout Trump’s presidency, they have strained to see the best in his intentions.
 He gave them plenty of reason to look elsewhere, most notably Supreme Court justices.
-But they have also repeatedly seen their best wishes about him thrown back in their faces, as best exemplified by what they said after his first impeachment compared to what happened last week.
+But they have also repeatedly seen their best wishes about him thrown back in their faces, as best exemplified by what they said after his first impeachment compared with what happened last week.

 It’s quite possible that leaving him in office will go just fine.
 There are just nine days left, and he’s been relatively reluctant to emerge publicly beyond his (now-defunct) Twitter feed since Election Day.
 Perhaps he truly worries about his legacy being tied to trying to overthrow a duly-elected American president and (more likely) the extremely drastic means it would now require to do so.